rgaspar/ProfilPlusz.OMS/README.md

 ---

 # Run The Project: Visual Studio

-Follow these simple steps to get started:
+Getting started is **easy**!
+Thanks to **Monolithic Clean Architecture**, everything is structured and streamlined.
+Plus, even though this project uses a **modern JavaScript framework like Vue.js**, it **does not require a build system**—just use Visual Studio to run and build effortlessly.

 1. Open the project using Visual Studio.
 2. Update the connection string in `appsettings.json` to match your SQL Server database.
 3. Clean and build the solution:
    - Right-click the solution > Clean
    - Right-click the solution > Build
 4. Run the project:
    - Click the green "play" button in the Visual Studio toolbar.

 > **Note**: The database will be created automatically if it does not exist.

 ---

 # Run The Project: IIS Web Server

+Deployment is **easy**!
+Thanks to **Monolithic Clean Architecture**, both the front end and back end are in a single deployable unit, making the process straightforward.

 For deployment to IIS:

-1. Publish the project:
+1. **Publish the project**:
    - Right-click the project > Publish.
    - Choose a folder to output the files.

-2. Deploy to IIS:
+2. **Deploy to IIS**:
    - Copy the published files to your IIS directory.
    - Configure IIS to point to the folder and ensure database connectivity.

 > For detailed instructions, refer to [Microsoft's official IIS deployment documentation](https://learn.microsoft.com/en-us/aspnet/core/tutorials/publish-to-iis).

 ---